Sports and PE

 Students at Bethany are exposed to many different sports during P.E classes.
 The goal is to promote lifelong participation and enjoyment of exercise and sport, while fostering a healthy active lifestyle.
 Other lifelong lessons can be learnt through sport including but not limited to; team spirit, mateship, work ethic and persistence.

-Interhouse carnivals are held for swimming and athletics.
+Interhouse carnivals are held for cross country, swimming and athletics.
 These events are opportunities for students to take part in friendly competition against other students in the school.
 Students are divided into 3 houses: Brisbane, Bremer and Bundamba.

 In Summary, the curriculum at Bethany focuses on student learning to develop the whole person.
 We seek to develop:

-Physical well being - through providing a safe happy learning community where learning is valued in a context of academic excellence.
+Physical well-being - through providing a safe happy learning community where learning is valued in a context of academic excellence.
 All strive to achieve their best.

 Emotional well-being - through assisting students in developing strategies for building relationships and skills in teamwork.